mledoze/countries/README.md

 [![Downloads](https://img.shields.io/npm/dm/world-countries.svg?style=flat)](https://www.npmjs.com/package/world-countries)

 ## Countries data
-This repository contains lists of world countries, as defined by [ISO Standard 3166-1](https://en.wikipedia.org/wiki/ISO_3166-1), in JSON, CSV and XML.
+This repository contains a list of world countries, as defined by [ISO Standard 3166-1](https://en.wikipedia.org/wiki/ISO_3166-1), in JSON, CSV, XML and YAML. **Warning:** not all entities in this project are independent countries; refer to the `independent` property to know if the country is considered a sovereing state.

 Each line contains the country:

  - `name`
  	 - `common` - common name in english